Wonder and invention

 Dustin Yellin is a pioneer of “cross-disciplinary practice” and sculpture.
 He creates intricate (often macabre) multi-dimensional collages or sculptural paintings using slices of glass to layer paint, magazine clippings or objects, so that they are encapsulated, suspended within (having initially worked with resin).
 Pithily named or described as “thinking inside the box.”

 Threads of enterprise, architecture, philanthropy and science weave themselves through the biographical backdrop to his art.
 A self proclaimed autodidact artist, did education fail him or did Yellin fail at his education?
 I can find little evidence either way, other than that he dropped out of high school to hitchhike through New Zealand and that he has a sincere appetite for what he preaches – wonder and invention.
+It is where you find this partnership that most intrigues me.

 Adding Yellin’s comment (without context) to Martin Robinson’s erudite Trivium presentation and the grounded Headteachers Roundtable manifesto, I found myself challenged, awkwardly positioned between tangible education practicalities and lofty education ideals.* Challenging the constraints of accountability frameworks and inspection regimes.As for those practicalities – is “breadth and balance” presented by a colour coded, paint by subject, spreadsheet that marries closely to an accountability framework the composite of moral leadership?
 I would argue not.
 The introduction of the EBacc lead to a reduction of choice / options, fewer options, expansion of languages – the qualitative “sticking point” of this measure, where entry rates remain below 2005 levels, and an increase in Science provision.